tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 ### Collaboration with developers {#collaboration_with_developers}

 If you work with developer documentation, chances are you'll be working on a wide variety of deeply technical topics and will be reliant on engineers to contribute and review the docs.
 Many times developer documentation is so complex, only developers can really write and review it.
-Unless you have a background in engineering, understanding all the details in programming, server configuration, or other technical platforms may be beyond the technical writers' ability to document (without a lot of research, interviewing, and careful note taking).
+Unless you have a background in engineering, understanding all the details in programming, server configuration, or other technical platforms may be beyond your ability to document (without a lot of research, interviewing, and careful note taking).

 {: .tip}
 See my post [What technical writing trends will we see in 2018?](https://idratherbewriting.com/2018/01/02/technical-writing-trends-2018-and-2017-review/) for a description of how specialization is forcing technical writers to play more of a generalist role with content.

 Additionally, some developers prefer to just write the doc themselves.
 If a developer is the audience, and another developer is the writer, chances are they can cut through some of the guesswork about assumptions, prerequisite knowledge, and accuracy.
-It's hard to say this, but sometimes it might be more efficient than trying to transmit the information to a technical writer.
+In short, in some API documentation contexts, developers write the content.
+The fact alone is enough to make the case for adopting a docs-as-code approach.

 Most developers are comfortable with Markdown, enjoy being able to work in their existing text editor or IDE (integrated development environment) to edit content, prefer to collaborate in a Git repo using branching, merging, and code review tools, and are generally comfortable with the whole code-based process and environment.
 By using tooling that is familiar to them, you empower them to contribute and participate more fully with the documentation authoring and publishing.